 Dogs should also be gradually introduced to their new environment, then leashed outside in the backyard.
 If you aren’t able to stay with your pet during the first few days in the new home, consider getting a friend or pet sitter to stay with the dog and ease their stress.

-Small pets, including guinea pigs, rats, hamsters, or gerbils, are extremely sensitive to temperature changes.
 Make sure you protect your small pets from any cold drafts or direct sunlight.
 Also, small pets can travel in the cage they usually live in, but seal the cage so that they can’t escape.

 TraVeling is actually very difficult for fish, since they need clean water directly from an aquarium at a specific temperature.
 When relocating, place your fish in bags with clean water, and tie rubber bands around the tops of the bags.
 Then, place the fish bags in a dark, insulated cooler.
-When arriving at your new home, let the filter run for a few hours before placing the fish back in its tank.

-Birds must be kept in their appropriate-sized cages, with the bottom covered with litter.
-Please secure the cage or carrier doors with a clip from the outside.
 Also, keep your birds cool and away from direct sunlight at all times.
 Lastly, you can transport food and water from the previous house, then slowly switch to new supplies at the new house.

 For more information on moving tips, pet transportation, or San Francisco relocation, please call us at 415-387-4000, or browse our moving checklist here.
 Don’t forget your pets on moving day!